Industrial and Digital Leadership – how Germany stayed ahead in the 21st Century and shaped the Fourth Industrial Revolution

-The joint discussion will be followed by a Germany inspired BBQ at Parliament House featuring Bratwurst, Sauerkraut, Bratkartoffeln, Gurkensalat and other traditional German specialties.
+The joint discussion was followed by a mouth-watering Germany inspired BBQ at Parliament House featuring Bratwurst, Sauerkraut, Bratkartoffeln, Gurkensalat and other traditional German specialties.
 Four string musicians from the Queensland Youth Orchestras provided musical entertainment.